willemhb/rascal/README.md

 * the relationship between source code and parse tree is relatively easy to represent in core data structures.

 # Why macros?
-Syntactic macros (macros operating at the level of parse trees, rather than tokens) are perhaps the second most powerful abstraction tool in the history of computer science, after user-defined functions.
-Though much-maligned throughout their history, the regular inclusion of syntactic macros in new languages suggests that people are coming around to their benefits, and this point doesn't need to be elaborated at length.
+Syntactic macros (macros operating at the level of parse trees) are perhaps the second most powerful abstraction tool in the history of computer science, after user-defined  functions.
+Though much-maligned throughout their history, the regular inclusion of syntactic macros in new languages suggests that people are coming around to their benefits, and this point doesn't need to be elaborated.

 # Why intrinsic multimethods?
 Although efficient implementation of multimethods is quite difficult, and although method resolution and ambiguity create occasional headaches for programmers, intrinsic multimethods (in the style of